softwaresaved/automated_testing/README.md

 subprocess.call(cmd, shell=True)
 ```

-shell=True tells Python to run the command within the shell.
-So, if we put our commands in a Python file, test_counts.py, we can then run this script using Python and, so, run `count_frequency`.
+`shell=True` tells Python to run the command within the shell.
+So, if we put our commands in a Python file, `test_counts.py`, we can then run this script using Python and, so, run `count_frequency`.

 ```
 $ python test_counts.py